coreman14/ST-Character-Pack-HTML/README.md

 Inspired by the holy [Holy Pack](https://www.tfgames.site/phpbb3/viewtopic.php?f=72&t=15688), ST-Character-Pack-HTML will create a html file for a scenario or character pack to replace having to browse by the in game sprite viewer or File explorer.
 Basic demo [here](https://coreman14.github.io/ST-Character-Pack-HTML/).

-I've also added a json2yaml converter and image trim utility which are taken from [Student Transfer Utils](https://utils.student-transfer.com).

 ## Features

 -   No prep work is required.
 Just create the file and go.